-From Term 4, St Mary’s Primary will be using a new school administration system called “Compass”.
+St Mary’s Primary has now moved over to the new school administration system called “Compass”.
 This new platform will be a portal for parents to submit absence explanations, provide permissions for excursions and school events and check important school messages.
 It will also be the only way of accessing your child’s academic report.

 The portal is accessible via the web and the Compass School Manager App (via the App store on your device).
 As this will become the school’s main platform to communicate with parents, unfortunately it is not an optional uptake for parents.
 All school communications including semester reports will be published through the Compass parent portal.

 The Front Office has emailed all parents and carers their login credentials, please keep an eye out for this important information.

 You can log into the Parent Portal either through the Compass App (Android & IOS) or through the desktop.

 Instructions for finding our school through the desktop:

 - Go to Click here to find your school

 - Click on ‘Search your School’ and type in Moruya